zoeskan/MCB185/course/unit5-words.md

 Lines 5-6 retrieve the feature name from the line.

 Line 7 is critical.
-If the feature type isn't in the dictionary, we must create a key in the diectionary before we can start counting.
+If the feature type isn't in the dictionary, we must create a key in the dictionary before we can start counting.

 Line 8 does the counting under the assumption that the feature is already in the table, which it must be due to Line 7.